Chart Color Schemes

 Pacific Pines - Gaven features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 87.0% of all households, including 46.5% couples with children, 24.0% couples without children, and 15.5% single parent families.
-Non-family households comprise the remaining 13.0%, with lone person households at 9.9% and group households making up 3.1%.
+Non-family households comprise the remaining 13.0%, with lone person households at 9.9% and group households at 3.1%.
 The median household size is 3.1 people, larger than the Rest of Qld average of 2.8.

 Frequently Asked Questions - Households